SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesObjectsAndStructs.rst

   when assigning or passing around an instance of that struct type
 * the values stored by the struct are basic types and / or other structs, which would also be expected to be copied rather than referenced
-* there is no need to inherit behavior from an existing type
+* there is no need to inherit properties or behavior from some other existing type

 Examples of good candidates for struct types include: